 Please review the upcoming announcements below to see if you’d like to join our NIH team!

 Current Global Recruitment Vacancies

-We have several Health Scientist Administrator positions we are looking to fill.
-All Health Scientist Administrator positions are open to the Public.
+We have several Physician positions we are looking to fill.
+All Physician positions are open to the public.

 Pathways (Student Trainees)

 Example descriptions of major positions:

 Primary duties for a Human Resources Assistant include, but are not limited to: coding and processing personnel actions; participating in the on-boarding of new employees; providing a variety of general information regarding recruitment programs and human resources processes and procedures; using automated human resources systems to perform technical and administrative support functions; assisting Human Resource Specialists with various staffing and recruitment duties.